JurMich/RNANR/README.txt

 RNANR is a C program that reads an RNA sequence and computes all possible locally optimal secondary structures for this sequence (or optionnally just counting them).
-The folding model is based on the Turner model.
+The folding model is based on the Nussinov model.
 It can be refined through a series of parameters.
 See the section "OPTIONAL PARAMETERS - TOPOLOGY OF THE SECONDARY STRUCTURE".

 One of features of RNANR is also the ability to sample locally optimal secondary structures without redundancy.
-The core of the functionality is based on the computation of Boltzmann probability of each substructure and generating the complete structure based on them.
+The core of the functionality is based on the computation of Boltzmann probability of each substructure using Turner energy model and generating the complete structure based on them.
 To know more about it, please refer to the section "HOW DO I PERFORM SAMPLING?"

 HOW TO INSTALL IT ?